Skip to Content

 “Thank you very much for an excellent workshop!
 I learnt so much from you today and I will fine tune my novel with your advice and many fabulous suggestions in mind.
 I really enjoyed your reading in Orlando but I did not really know what an outstanding lecturer and teacher you were (are!) until today!
 Thank you, again, for a delightful lecture.”

 “Sunday, I took an awesome class with Toronto sci-fi author Robert J. Sawyer.
 The topic was: A thematic approach to writing science fiction.
 It was held at local sci-fi bookstore Bakka-Phoenix.
 I'd seen Rob on panels at conventions before and expected a good class because I knew he would be prepared, interesting, well-spoken and provide me with good material.
 He did all those things.
 But nobody told me Rob is funny.
 I haven't laughed and learned simultaneously like that in forever.
-When he's on panels, of course his time to speak is limited and it just isn't the same as having four hours to provide serious information and interject a few fun things.
 I'm now totally hooked on writing from theme.”

 “Thanks to @RobertJSawyer and @BakkaPhoenix for the great workshop A Thematic Approach to Science Fiction.
 I had a great afternoon today!”